omelancon/fst-artifact/README.md

 ### Run benchmarks

-Run all benchmarks (takes about 10 hours):
+Run all benchmarks (takes about 19 hours on a modern fast machine):

 ```shell
 (qemu) scripts/run.sh